BibleTools

 This self-deception results in inconsistency in prayer and Bible Study and nonchalance in overcoming.
 Why do those exercises when he has no need?
 His relationship to Jesus Christ is distant and insipid.
 Would we want to be married to a person who could take us or leave us depending upon his momentary mood?
 No wonder Christ reacts so severely!
 The Laodicean's self-perceived "wealth" is a barrier to any meaningful relationship with Him (Proverbs 18:11).

 A Laodicean is poor—really and truly poor—yet all the while thinking himself to be rich.
 He is unwilling to jettison anything, let alone everything in a whole-hearted search for God.
 Undoubtedly, he has knowledge about God and thinks this is the true religion, but it is plain that he does not know God.
 If he did, he would not be so blind to his poverty because he could compare himself to God's holiness, and his shortcomings would be exposed.
-He is intelligent, but he mistakes it for true wisdom.
+He is intelligent, but he mistakes his intelligence for true wisdom.
 Christ may even have given him gifts for ministering to the church in some way, but he mistakenly judges them as grace toward salvation.
 He is blind yet has the light of God's truth in him—remember, this is written to converted people—but the light is turning to darkness.
 How great that darkness must be!

 To be wretched describes life when everything one owns has been destroyed or plundered by war.
 Here it describes the Laodicean's spiritual destitution and pitiableness before God.
 He is being devastated in the spiritual war against Satan, even though to all outward appearances he may look well-clothed, well-fed, and vigorous in carrying out his daily, secular responsibilities.